jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - add a stack for kill/yank
   - add a stack for undo/redo
 - add a new command self diagnostic that will run a series of tests to check the environment and help figure out what's wrong.
-- add a yaml library for basic parsing.
-Same for json
 - Implement tests that are only run with -e flag and where we test system specific stuff, like the windows library and fs::createLink, absolute path with real path etc...
 - Add an option to enter interactive debug mode when an error occurs and on each log::print call.
 - Add a function to display a table, use it for benchmark.